-The role of Game Designer is one of the most misunderstood in the games industry.
-It is the job of a game designer to create a core vision for a game, and to ensure that all of the game features are consistent in delivering that vision.
+The game designer job description is one of the most misunderstood in the games industry.
+It is the job of a game designer to create a core vision for a game and to ensure that all of the features are consistent in delivering that vision.
 Game designers typically work alongside all other members of the development team: programmers, artists, producers, level designers, testers, and more.
-It is the game designer’s responsibility to create the basic rules for a game, to ensure that these rules make sense and are balanced, and that the game is ultimately fun to play.
+It is the game designer’s responsibility to create the basic rules for a game, to ensure that these rules make sense and are balanced and that the game is ultimately fun to play.

 Most game design jobs require completion of a degree in game design or a related technology field.
 Check out the programs below which offer free information: